spdrnl/r-fastapi/README.md

 ## Performance

-Performance for a small three variable linear model is around 80 requests per second per CPU.
+Performance for a small three variable linear model is 100+ requests per second per CPU.
 If this performance can persist over longer periods, it should cover quite some use cases.

 Because a linear model is so simple, the performance should basically be seen as the overhead of Python and R together for an API call.
 This overhead seems not overly burdensome.
 Note that both Python and R are in essence scripting languages.